 Social isolation and loneliness can be damaging to both mental and physical health.
 They are considered significant health and wellbeing issues in Australia because of the impact they have on people lives.
+Both concepts do not necessarily co-exist-a person may be socially isolated but not lonely, or socially connected but feel lonely12.

-- social isolation: state of having minimal contact with others - loneliness: subjective state of negative feeling about having a lower level of social contact than desired12
+- social isolation: state of having minimal contact with others, - loneliness: subjective state of negative feeling about having a lower level of social contact than desired13.